sosshik/tg-api/README.md

 1. Load your Telegram Token from .env file
 2. Create Api Struct using your Telegram Token and &http.Client{}
+2. Set instance that will handle user input
-3. Add callback that is bounded to the command
+4. Add callback that is bounded to the command
-4. Create a serever with handler set to our webhook
+5. Create a serever with handler set to our webhook
-5. Set the server to listen and serve
+6. Set the server to listen and serve

 ## Example